mudgen/awesome-diamonds/README.md

 ### Diamonds

 * [Introduction to EIP-2535 Diamonds](https://eip2535diamonds.substack.com/p/introduction-to-the-diamond-standard?s=w) - Explains the problem diamonds were initially developed to solve, how they work, how to organize them, and how to deploy and upgrade them.
+* [EIP-2535: A standard for organizing and upgrading a modular smart contract system.](https://soliditydeveloper.com/eip-2535) - Describes what diamonds are, how they work and how to use them.

 ### Diamond Storage